Welcome to Bermuda!

 Bermuda's sports

-Soccer and cricket are most popular.
-Water sports are shown separately
+Soccer and cricket are most popular with water-sports shown separately

 line drawing

-Links to the websites of the organizations concerned will be shown gladly once they reciprocate the link.
+Links to the websites of the organizations concerned and their email addresses, will be shown gladly once they reciprocate the link.

 Archery

-There is a Bermuda Archery group.
-It represented Bermuda at the 2003 Island Games in Guernsey.
+Bermuda Archery group.
+It has represented Bermuda at the International Island Games..

 Badminton